-Abacus is a one-form entry Free School opened in September 2013 in partnership with CfBT Schools Trust.
-The school is currently at a temporary site near Kings’ Cross Station and will move to its permanent site in Hampstead in September 2017.
+Abacus is a one-form entry Free School opened in September 2013 in partnership with Anthem Schools Trust.
+The school is currently at a temporary site near Kings’ Cross Station.

-As a primary school we admit children in the 4-11 age range, growing each year until we reach our full capacity in 2019.
-We currently offer year groups Reception through to Year 2, and will offer year 3 in 2016-2017.
+As a primary school we admit children in the 4-11 age range, we reached our full capacity in 2019.
+We currently offer year groups Reception through to Year 6

 Our mission is to foster a positive, creative and multi-sensory learning environment that inspires each child to maximise their individual talents, curiosity and ability to think creatively.
 In our teaching, we use visual support, concrete, real life objects and movement to make the learning experience even more memorable.